cairis-platform/cairis/docs/usecases.rst

 -  Click on the Create button to add the new use case.

--  Existing tasks can be modified by clicking on the use case in the Use Cases table, making the necessary changes, and clicking on the Update button.
+-  Existing use cases can be modified by clicking on the use case in the Use Cases table, making the necessary changes, and clicking on the Update button.

--  To delete a task, select the use case to delete in the Use Cases, and click the Delete button.
+-  To delete a use case, select the use case to delete in the Use Cases, and click the Delete button.
 If any artifacts are dependent on this use case then a dialog box stating these dependencies are displayed.
 The user has the option of selecting Yes to remove the use case dependencies and the use case itself, or No to cancel the deletion.

 Add exceptions to use case steps
 --------------------------------